Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'Yes, didn't you know?'

 'No, Miss Cully, I most certainly did not.'
-Minerva curiously took the card from the girl and saw herself staring at her from the frame, it was a picture that she had not posed for, strands of hair were loose and fell in front of her picture self's face, smudges of dirt were on her cheeks and her Auror robes had been singed.
+Minerva curiously took the card from the girl and saw herself staring from the frame, it was a picture that she had not posed for, strands of hair were loose and fell in front of her picture self's face, smudges of dirt were on her cheeks and her Auror robes had been singed.

 'I look messy, dirty and completely unattractive Miss Cully,' said Minerva, shaking her head at her disarranged visage.